Comparisons12 min read

 Kinsta

-Kinsta launched in 2013 and built its reputation on one thing: running WordPress exclusively on Google Cloud infrastructure.
-No legacy server setups, no shared hosting tiers hiding under a "managed" label.
-Honestly, that focus is a big part of why they've pulled ahead of the pack — there's something to be said for a host that doesn't try to be everything to everyone.
+Kinsta launched in 2013 and built its reputation on one core thing: running WordPress exclusively on Google Cloud infrastructure.
+No legacy server setups, no shared hosting hidden under a "managed" label.
+Honestly, that singular focus is a big part of why they've pulled ahead — there's something to be said for a host that doesn't try to be everything to everyone.

 Every plan runs on Google Cloud's C2 or C3D compute-optimized VMs.
-That matters because raw CPU performance is what separates fast WordPress from genuinely fast WordPress.
-Kinsta wraps all of this in their MyKinsta dashboard — one of the cleanest hosting control panels I've seen in this industry, and I've suffered through enough cPanel installs to have strong opinions about this.
+That matters because raw CPU performance separates fast WordPress from genuinely fast WordPress.
+Kinsta wraps all of this in their MyKinsta dashboard — one of the cleanest hosting control panels I've tested in this space, and I've suffered through enough cPanel nightmares to have opinions about this.

 Key Features